Encoding Strategies for Long-Term Learning

 When teaching similar concepts, emphasise what distinguishes them.
 This distinctive encoding reduces confusion and interference at retrieval.

 Attention acts as the gateway to encoding because information must be consciously processed to create strong memory traces.
 Without focused attention, information bypasses working memory and never gets encoded into long-term storage.
-Teachers can support attention by minimizing distractions, using attention-grabbing techniques at key moments, and breaking lessons into shorter segments with clear focus points.
+Teachers can support attention by minimising distractions, using attention-grabbing techniques at key moments, and breaking lessons into shorter segments with clear focus points.

 Encoding requires attention.
 Information that doesn't receive attention cannot be encoded, no matter how long it's presented.
 This makes attention the gateway to all learning.